 There was no question in the consultation specifically addressing the level of folic acid fortification and the document stated that the proposed level of fortification of folic acid in flour in this policy was under consideration.
-The consultation states “The modelling undertaken as part of the impact assessment shows that an increase in daily folic acid intake of 60-100 micrograms [0.06-0.1mg] of folate is required to see significant benefits in a reduction of NTDs, and this minimum can be achieved by fortifying by approximately 200 micrograms [0.2mg] of folic acid per 100 grams of flour.”
+The consultation states “The modelling undertaken as part of the impact assessment shows that an increase in daily folic acid intake of 60-100 micrograms (0.06-0.1mg) of folate is required to see significant benefits in a reduction of NTDs, and this minimum can be achieved by fortifying by approximately 200 micrograms (0.2mg) of folic acid per 100 grams of flour.”
 The `significant benefit’ referred to is quantified in the impact assessment as only an 8-12% reduction in risk of an NTD pregnancy as stated on p.15 in the Government’s folic acid fortification Impact Assessment (https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/808698/folic-acid-impact-assessment.pdf).
-It would be a major policy error to consider such a low level of fortification.
+It would be a major policy error to adopt such a low level of fortification.
 It is “token” fortification that will mislead the public on the true expected preventive effect.

 An argument given against having a higher level of fortification is concern that a significant proportion of the population would have a folic acid level intake about 1mg/day and that this would be harmful.
-A paper published in 2018 demonstrated that limiting folic acid intakes to ≤1 mg/day is without scientific or medical justification(3).
-However, the paper has not been acknowledged in this response document.
+A paper published in 2018 demonstrated that limiting folic acid intakes to ≤1 mg/day is without scientific or medical justification (4).
+However, the paper was not acknowledged in the Government response document.

 The statement “Further details on the full policy will be finalised at a later date including the assessment of the need to limit voluntary fortification of other products.” is of concern because there is no scientific need to set an upper intake level and the proposed level of fortification is so low, limiting voluntary fortification of other product may result in some women consuming less folic acid than they do at present.